doubleedesign/doublee-breadcrumbs/readme.md

 # A WordPress Breadcrumbs plugin
 Allows developers to easily add breadcrumb trails to theme templates in classic themes.
-(Not developed for or tested with block themes.)
+(Not developed for or tested with block themes, other than being hard-coded into the PHP render function of a custom block.)

 ## Installation